adrian-griffin/cargoport/README.md

 A 🐳 Docker compose environment backup & transfer tool, written in Go!

-Built from the ground up for seamless use with `cron` on Linux servers & machines.
+Built bottom-up for use with `cron` on Linux servers & machines.

+Automated and easy snapshots of docker-compose environments.

-Allows easy transfer of backups to remote, off-prem machines, utilizing a built in SSH keytool for simple & hands-off backups on schedules.
+Transfer of backups to remote, off-prem machines, utilizing a built in SSH keytool for simple backups on schedules.

 ## Table of Contents
 - [Install](#install)